JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

 ## OpenShift

-Annotation Lab can also be installed using the operator framework on an OpenShift cluster.
-The Annotation Lab operator can be found under the <bl>OperatorHub</bl>.
+Generative AI Lab can also be installed using the operator framework on an OpenShift cluster.
+The Generative AI Lab operator can be found under the <bl>OperatorHub</bl>.

 </div><div class="h3-box" markdown="1">

 ### Find and select

 The <bl>OperatorHub</bl> has a large list of operators that can be installed into your cluster.
-Search for Annotation Lab operator under AI/Machine Learning category and select it.
+Search for Generative AI Lab operator under AI/Machine Learning category and select it.

 ![Select Operator](/assets/images/annotation_lab/Select-Operator.png)